I've heard from friends that lesbian dating is much different from heterosexual dating. That at times, it feels like

 died down, as well, and takes out another option for these women to meet somebody.

-That's why lesbians have taken dating apps by storm and used them to meet people in their area that maybe they don't know, or want to know.
+That's why lesbians have taken dating apps and services by storm and used them to meet people in their area that maybe they don't know, or want to know.

 If you're queer, then you've probably already heard of HER, a